rpm-software-management/dnf5/doc/dnf5_plugins/repoclosure.8.rst

     Check only the newest packages per arch.

 ``--check <repoid>``
-    Specify repo ids to check, can be specified multiple times (default is all enabled).
+    Specify repositories to check, can be specified multiple times (default is all enabled repositories).

 ``--newest``
     Check only the newest packages in the repos.

-``--repo <repoid>``
-    Specify repo ids to query, can be specified multiple times (default is all enabled).

 ``<pkg-spec>``
     Check closure for this package only.